The right diet is a critical aspect for better health when living with Crohn’s or Ulcerative Colitis.

 - Bacterial or Parasitic infections

-That makes you crave sweet foods a huge amount, and appropriate protocols to help kill these things off can only be beneficial.
+That makes a person crave sweet foods a huge amount, and appropriate protocols to help kill these things off can only be beneficial.

 - Eating excess sugars / carbs

-When we eat too much in the way or carbs and sugars, it spikes our blood sugar levels.
+When someone eats too much in the way or carbs and sugars, it spikes blood sugar levels.
 Often this gives a short-term increase in energy but soon these levels will drop, leading to tiredness.

 This is one reason why many people feel a slump in energy mid-morning or mid-afternoon – it’s normally something they have eaten at breakfast or lunch.

-When in this slump, your body craves a short-term energy boost (which you’d get from more sugars/carbs) which can put you in a vicious cycle.
+When in this slump, the body craves a short-term energy boost (which leads to more sugar/carb cravings) putting someone into a vicious cycle.

-Therefore, more protein and fat in your diet can often help to better control cravings.
+Therefore, more protein and fat in the diet can often help to better control cravings.

 - Not eating regularly enough

-If we go for too long periods without eating then this too can cause blood sugar problems.
+If someone goes for too long periods without eating then this too can cause blood sugar problems.

 Some people can cope perfectly well without eating a regular meal but the majority of people seem to do much better if they eat something every 3-4 hours (even if only a small snack).

-If you don’t drink enough water, your body will fail to function optimally.
+Without drinking enough water, the body will fail to function optimally.

-Energy levels will suffer, and that can often mean you’ll crave poor foods to give yourself a boost.
+Energy levels will suffer, and that can often mean cravings poor foods in hopes for a boost.